FREQUENTLY ASKED QUESTIONS ON FAMILY LAW

-In Texas, there is a 60 day “cooling off” period from the date you file the Petition for Divorce until the day you can finish the divorce.
-The exception is in cases of domestic violence; in which case a court can waive that waiting period.
-However, a (contested) divorce can, and often does, take longer than 60 days.
+In Texas, there is a 60 day “cooling off” period from the date you file the petition for divorce until the day you can finish the divorce.
+The exception is in cases of domestic violence, in which case a court can waive that waiting period.
+However, a contested divorce can – and often does – take longer than 60 days.

 Community property is the property, other than separate property, that is acquired by either spouse during the marriage.
 It includes income and wages, and it applies regardless of which spouse’s name is on the title.

 Separate property is property owned before the marriage, property acquired during the marriage by gift or inheritance, and any personal injury awards that are not for lost wages.
 Gifts can include gifts between spouses, such as jewelry or a car.

 Child support is usually calculated according to guidelines set out in the Texas Family Code.
 In general, child support is calculated based on the net income of the obligor — the person paying the support.
 Net income is gross income minus taxes and health insurance premiums paid for the child(ren).
 Most other deductions taken from a paycheck are added back in for the calculation.

 Once the base amount is determined, child support is a percentage of the obligor’s net income, based on the number of children to whom the obligor must pay support.
 For example: one child is 20%, two are 25%, three are 30%, four are 35%, and so on, up to 50% of the obligor’s income.
 However, these percentages can change if there are children from other households for whom the obligor has a duty to support, and the guidelines apply to situations where the obligor’s monthly net resources are not greater than $7,500.
 In addition, there are a variety of factors that the court can consider in determining the child support amount, and the court does not have to award these percentages.